steveklabnik/jujutsu-tutorial/src/real-world-workflows/the-edit-workflow.md

 Rebased 1 descendant commits onto updated working copy Working copy changes:
 M src/main.rs
-Working copy : nmptruqn 90a2e97f add more comments Parent commit: ywnkulko ed71bb54 print goodbye as well as hello
+Working copy  (@) : nmptruqn 90a2e97f add more comments
+Parent commit (@-): ywnkulko ed71bb54 print goodbye as well as hello
 ```

 Yet again, a rebase.
 Because we have changed the contents of our change,